scikit-learn-contrib/sklearn-pandas/README.rst

 ***********
 * Allow inputting a dataframe/series per group of columns.
 * Get feature names also from ``estimator.get_feature_names()`` if present.
+* Attempt to derive feature names from individual transformers when applying a list of transformers.

 1.4.0 (2017-05-13)
 ******************